karx/karx.github.io/face-demo/events/sow/README.md

 This web presence, SEO friendly to tell people about FaceEvents

 ### User Onboarding Modules
-These are set of services created for user onboarding from various platforms.
+These are a set of services created for user onboarding from various platforms.
 These aim to collect the following data,

 |   Data Type             |  Stage      |
 |-------------------------|-------------|